jina-ai/dalle-flow/README.md

 # DALL·E Flow

+DALL·E Flow is a workflow for generating images from text prompt.
+It first leverages DALL·E Mega to generate image candidates, then uses CLIP-as-service to rank those candidates w.r.t. the prompt.
+The preferred candidate is fed to [GLID-3 XL] for diffusion, which often
+GLID-3,

+## Client

 ## Server

 ### Requirements

 It is highly recommended to run DALL·E Flow on a GPU machine.
 In fact, one GPU is probably not enough.
-Besides DALL·E Mega, other
+Besides DALL·E Mega, D

 ### Install